rat-pac/ratpac-two/doc/users_guide/command_interface.md

 # Add Event Generators
 #-------------------------------------------------------------------------------

-#Generators are specified after processors, here we use a basic particle gun
+#Generators are specified after processors; here we use a basic particle gun
 /generator/add combo gun:point:Poisson
 # 2.0 MeV electrons at the center of the detector along the negative z axis
 /generator/vtx/set e- 0.0 0.0 -1.0 2.0